crosswalk-project/crosswalk-website/documentation/Tizen_IVI_extensions/17-Write_an_extension_in_C++.md

 The solution is to pass a token from the JavaScript API to the C++ code, then return that token as part of the response from the C++ code.
 The JavaScript API would maintain a mapping from tokens to callbacks, so when responses are returned (containing a token), the correct handler can be looked up and invoked.
 A typical way to implement this would be to JSON-encode messages between the JavaScript and C++ parts of the extension, and include a token in each message.
 However, this process is too complex for the scope of this tutorial.
 Look at the [more elaborate version](#documentation/Tizen_IVI_extensions/18-JSON_based_C++_extension) of this tutorial extension to see that method in action.

-If you're interested in seeing a more  real world example, the [Crosswalk Tizen extensions](https://github.com/crosswalk-project/tizen-extensions-crosswalk) are a good place to start, e.g. [the application API JavaScript file](https://github.com/crosswalk-project/tizen-extensions-crosswalk/blob/master/application/application_api.js).
+If you're interested in seeing a more realistic example, the [Crosswalk Tizen extensions](https://github.com/crosswalk-project/tizen-extensions-crosswalk) are a good place to start, e.g. [the application API JavaScript file](https://github.com/crosswalk-project/tizen-extensions-crosswalk/blob/master/application/application_api.js).

 ### C++ file for the JavaScript API

 The C++ file, `extension/echo_api.cc`, is a generated file which looks like this :

     extern const char kSource_echo_api[];
     const char kSource_echo_api[] = { 47, 42, 42, 10, 32, 42, 32, 74, 97, 118,
     97, 115, 99, 114, 105, 112, 116, 32, 65, 80, 73, 32, 102, 105, 108, 101,
        --some lines omitted--
     103, 101, 40, 109, 115, 103, 41, 59, 10, 125, 59, 0 };

-The numeric values are the ascii codes of the characters representing the javascript string.
+The numeric values are the ascii codes of the characters representing the JavaScript string.

 By compiling and linking that file, you can access the `kSource_echo_api` constant, which defines the JavaScript API for the extension.